Contact Us Today (424) 372-3112

 • felony probation.

-If victim suffered a great bodily injury (GBI) in the commission of the rape, it's punishable by additional 3 to 5 years in state prison.
+If the victim suffered a great bodily injury (GBI) in the commission of the rape, it's punishable by additional 3 to 5 years in state prison.

 In most rape convictions, a defendant will face a mandatory requirement to register as a sex offender for life pursuant to California Penal Code 290 PC.

-Also, since rape is considered a crime involving moral turpitude and undocumented immigrant could be facing deportation, or denial of entry into the United States.
+Also, since rape is considered a crime involving moral turpitude and undocumented immigrant could be facing deportation or denial of entry into the United States.

 Related California Crimes for PC 261 Rape